What Is Bad About English Setters? (Explained!)

 Dog breeds have different energy levels, which is important to consider when choosing the right dog for your lifestyle.
 English setters are high-energy dogs that require a lot of exercise.
 If you’re not able to provide them with the physical activity they need, they may become restless and destructive.

-To tire out an English setter, you’ll need to engage in activities that challenge their mind and body.
-A long walk or run is a good start, but you can also try agility courses or even flyball.
 Be sure to give your dog plenty of opportunities to sniff and explore, as this will help burn off some of their excess energy.
-With patience and consistency, you should be able to tire out even the most energetic English setter.
+With patience and consistency, you should be able to tire out even the most energetic English setter says A-Z Animals.

 2. English Setters have a strong hunting instinct

 English Setters have a very strong hunting instinct.
 This is one of the reasons why they make such great hunting dogs.
-They are able to track and find game with ease, and they have an innate desire to hunt.
+They are able to track and find games with ease, and they have an innate desire to hunt.
 However, this strong hunting instinct can also be a bit of a problem if you’re not careful.

 If you don’t provide your English Setter with enough exercise and stimulation, they may become bored and destructive.
 It’s important to make sure that your dog has plenty of opportunities to run and play, and that they are given ample time to work on their tracking and hunting skills.
-With the right amount of exercise and training, an English Setter can be a fabulous hunting companion.

 3. English Setters are known for being escape artists